You’ve probably been told that rats are nocturnal…which also leads you to wonder why you have seen a rat in your garden in daylight?

 Seeing a rat in the daytime is not uncommon, especially in urban areas where they are regularly disturbed.

-You should make a note, capturing the following details:
+It would help if you made a note, capturing the following details:

-- Place you saw the rat (garden, road, near the house, etc)
+• Place you saw the rat (garden, road, near the house, etc.)

-- The time you saw the rat
+• The time you saw the rat

-- How many rats you saw
+• How many rats you saw

 Why Is There A Rat In My Garden In Daylight?

-It is entirely possible that the rat used your garden to travel from one place to another.
-Rats are opportunistic, and although it may have simply used your garden as a travel zone, it would have been on the lookout for easy access to food (fruit trees for instance).
+Rats are opportunistic, and although they may have used your garden as a travel zone, they would have been looking for easy access to food (fruit trees, for instance).

-Here are the most common reasons why you have seen a rat in your garden during the day.
+Here are the most common reasons you have seen a rat in your garden during the day.

 You Have Left Food Out